 In this article, I will discuss the best fishing line for trout fishing and why I and other trout guides only use premium fishing lines.
 Learn which sizes and types of fishing lines are best with different methods for fishing trout in rivers and lakes.

-The best fishing line for trout fishing on small streams is the 4-pound Suffix Elite monofilament line, but there are times when 6-pound or 8-pound line is a better option.
-The best fishing line for trout when lake fishing is a braided line like 15-pound PowerPro Spectra in the green color.
+The best fishing line for trout fishing on small streams for newer anglers is the 6-pound Suffix Elite monofilament line, but there are times when 6-pound or 8-pound line is a better option.
+For more advanced anglers fluorocarbon and braided lines might be a better option depending on the method.

 The 3 Best Trout Lines